nagarjunpr44/MultiModal-Rag-Medical-ChatBot/README.md

 This system is an educational portfolio project demonstrating advanced AI architecture. **It is not a medical device and should not be used for actual diagnostic purposes or to replace professional medical advice.**

 ---
-*Built with ❤️ utilizing LangChain, FastAPI, and Groq.*